 I read an article today about the human connection to dogs and how a pets death can hurt more then losing a human..and I was compelled to tell the story about my boy Cobee who we lost this year.
 I haven't been able to get myself to think about it until now.

 I can remember the day I first saw Cobee as if it were yesterday.
-It was August 26th 2005 and he was one of several puppies in a litter of a close friend we went to see and we fell in love with him immediately.
+It was August 26th 2005 and he was one of several puppies in a litter of a close friend who ran a shelter..the second we saw him we fell in love, and that love has never stopped growing.

-My wife and I were newly married and had our hands full, new apartment, new life, new beginnings, and no intention of getting a dog BUT there was something about that puppy, something special, a connection I couldn't put my finger on, but it was there, and it took hold of me with great force.
-I thought about him all night and we decided to go get him that week.
+My wife and I were newly married and had our hands full, new apartment, new life, new beginnings, and no intention of getting a dog BUT there was something about that puppy, something special, a connection I couldn't put my finger on, but it was there and it took hold of me with great force.
+I thought about him all night and we decided to bring him into our family the very next day.

 Our first stop after picking him up was to my mother's house.
 She wasn't a dog person but like us fell in love that day and Cobee would have a loving Grandmother for the rest of his life.
 She would spoil him with a new toy, shirts and sweaters for winter walks, treats and more toys, it never stopped .
 He was our first child, our love, our baby, never separated from us and we wouldn't want it any other way.
 We all ate together, slept together and made incredible memories together.